Trial Search Results

 - Bone marrow biopsy and cytogenetic analysis within 8 weeks of registration

-- Patients must have a pretreatment serum bilirubin < 2 x the institutional ULN, a serum
+- Pretreatment serum bilirubin < 2 x the institutional upper limit of normal (ULN)

-creatinine < 2 x the institutional ULN and measured or estimated creatinine clearance
+- Serum creatinine < 2 x the institutional ULN and measured or estimated creatinine

-> 60 cc/min by the following formula (all tests must be performed within 28 days prior
+clearance > 60 mL/min by the following formula (all tests must be performed within 28

-- Patients must have an EKG within 42 days prior to registration that shows no
+- EKG within 42 days prior to registration with no significant abnormalities suggestive

 - Patients must have a radionuclide ejection fraction within 42 days of registration.
 If